mateuscacabuenaPUCRS/ConstrucaoDeSoftware/README.md

 $ terraform apply
 ```

-5. Build the application (SAM):
+6. Build the application (SAM):

 This command will build the application using SAM, you should only need to run this once.
+Sometimes it throws a huge error, then you should run it again.

 ```bash
 $ sam build
 ```

-6. Deploy the application (SAM):
+7. Deploy the application (SAM):

 This command will deploy the application on AWS using SAM, you will be asked to provide some information about the deployment.